Early 19C West Virginia/Kentucky Drop Leaf Table.

 It was acquired by Major William Alexander Obenchain before the Civil War.

-Major Obenchain was formerly of Virginia and later served as the head of the Virginia Corps of Engineers and was on General Robert E. Lee’s staff during the Civil War.
+Major Obenchain was formerly of Buchanan, Virginia and later served as the head of the Virginia Corps of Engineers and was on General Robert E. Lee’s staff during the Civil War.

 After the War Major Obenchain relocated to Bowling Green, Kentucky where he became President of Ogden College (now University of Western Kentucky).